Mvondo Atangana

-Simon Pierre Mvondo Atangana (born 10 July 1979) is a Cameroonian former footballer who played as a forward for a number of clubs across multiple countries.
+Simon Pierre Mvondo Atangana (born 10 July 1979) is a Cameroonian former footballer who played as a forward for many clubs across multiple countries.
 His career began in native Cameroon, playing for Olympic Mvolyé and Tonnerre Yaoundé with a spell in Saudi Arabia with Al-Fateh separating the two stints.
 He earned a move to Scotland, signing for Dundee United in 2000.
 He went out on loan to English club Port Vale in 2002.
-Upon leaving Dundee United, Atangana joined Colchester United, before moving to English non-league clubs Grays Athletic and Halstead Town.
-He later played in eastern Europe for Luch-Energiya and Terek Grozny in Russia and Lokomotiv Minsk in Belarus.
+Upon leaving Dundee United, Atangana joined Colchester United before moving to English non-League clubs Grays Athletic and Halstead Town.
+He later played in Eastern Europe for Luch-Energiya and Terek Grozny in Russia and Lokomotiv Minsk in Belarus.
 He retired in 2006, returning from retirement in 2010 to play for French club CO Saint-Dizier.

-Atanga received one cap for Cameroon at full international level, and also played for the Cameroon under-21 team.
+Atanga received one cap for Cameroon at international level and also played for the Cameroon under-21 team.